Deployment

 - (2) Use the Deploy to FAF Workflow to perform the deployment.

-Once all this is run you can review the status of the deployment by the server in the production environment.
+The workflow requires an approval of another maintainer.
+Once approved, wait for the workflow to finish.
+You can then review the status of the deployment by the server in the production environment.
 Once that returns green the deployment succeeded and you can inform the community of the deployment.
 Congratulations!

 Some facets of deployment are automated to make development easier.